mgerken86/Climber-Fitness-Tracker/README.md

 Arrange athletes by teams to make it easier for coaches to organize them

 Make it easy to search for individual athletes

-Use an API to get the athlete's membership info?
-Get their image?
- Use an API to get gym info from google maps?

 Make it possible for coaches to send athletes individual messages